 You should have had a booking appointment.
 This to register with the hospital where you expect to deliver the baby.
 If they find you have a significant issue they may refer you to the local hospital or ultrasound department.
 An ultrasound scan should be reassuring particularly if you are experiencing vaginal bleeding.
 You may be referred to a specialist.

 If you choose to do so you can self refer yourself to a private clinic.
 There is no need for a referral letter.
-In a private clinic you can see a doctor or a midwife.
+In a private clinic you can see a Doctor or a Midwife.
 An ultrasound scan is available at short notice to provide reassurance as are other investigations.
 A specialist doctor will be available to assess your condition and give advice.
-Pain in the bones, ligaments and muscles is amenable to treatment by an osteopath.